RuiNelson/trashbin/README.md

 ## Synopsis

-You can use `trashbin` in the same form and syntax as `rm`.
-Additionally, there are some new options related to macOS's trash bin management listed in the next section (**-l** and **-e**).
+You can use `trashbin` in the same form and syntax as `rm` to move files or directories to the Trash of macOS.
+Additionally, there are some new options related to macOS's Trash management listed in the next section (**-l** and **-e**).
 This utility is designed for all those who want a "safety net" for deleting files through the command line.

     trashbin [-f | -i] [-dRrsvW] file ... [-el] send file(s) to the trash (or unlink them with the u option)